NH3Lan/lets.skill/README_EN.md

 ## About *Wanxue*

 > *Wanxue* is one of China's earliest documented cases of influencer counter-culture.
 It sits alongside *Huaxue*, *Jiuxue*, and *Mingxue* as one of Douban's Four Great Academic Disciplines.
 The #晚学# topic on Xiaohongshu has exceeded 10.2 billion views.
-The only person who hasn't profited from the *Wanxue* boom is the subject herself.
+Branch White Coat Black Pants Han Language and Literature Joint after-school Tutoring, essential textbook for learning Cantonese.

 ---